UKHO/docs/docs/quality-assurance/safety-assurance.md

 So we actually consider safety all the time, we just probably don't really think about it in that way.
 This provides some guidelines to think about when planning what type of tests you may wish to design for a chamge.

+Safety assurance will be modelled on the threat modelling process that we already follow for security risks, in this case it is safety risks.

 # Prior to sprints

 * A high level review of the product and any known safety case areas